Avian pox is a rare viral disease in birds, and you can notice it if you see wart-like nodules on the skin of your chickens.

 The avian pox can manifest itself in dry and wet form so do not be surprised if different chickens from your flock have different symptoms of this disease.

-The first (dry) pox starts as a bunch of small grey or a shady white foci that grow into the wart-like nodules we mentioned above.
-The nodules in time scab formation that precedes final healing.
-You can see them on the featherless parts of the body (wattle, comb, ear lobes and feet).
+The first (dry) pox starts as a bunch of small grey or shady white foci that grow into the wart-like nodules we mentioned above.
+The nodules in time scab formation precede final healing.
+You can see them on the featherless parts of the body (wattle, comb, ear lobes, and feet).

-If you have mosquito problem around your area of living it would be best if you vaccinate your chicks.
+If you have a mosquito problem around your area of living it would be best if you vaccinate your chicks.
 The chicks can get their vaccines as young as one day of age if you use the wing-web method along with a one needle applicator.
-You only need to vaccinate your chickens once to get life-long immunity against the fowl pox virus.
+You only need to vaccinate your chickens once to get life-long immunity against the fowlpox virus.

 Have you encountered avian pox in your chickens?
 What did you do?
 Share your experiences with us in the comment section below or via e-mail firstname.lastname@example.org